biscimus/sapui5/docs/04_Essentials/routing-configuration-9023130.md

         The `NavContainer` control, for example, has an aggregation called `Pages` and the shell container has `Content`.

-    -   `parent`: the key of another target which a view is created and added before the target view or component is added
+    -   `parent`: the key of another target whose view is created and added before the target view or component is added

     -   `path`: the namespace of the view or component